-The Affordable Alternative to the Tiffany Engagement Ring
+The Modern Alternatives to the Tiffany Engagement Ring

 She has an Audrey poster on her wall, a sterling silver Paloma heart necklace … an O.B.S.E.S.S.I.O.N. with a very particular shade of robin’s egg blue.
 You know the girl, you love the girl, you might be the girl.
 The Tiffany mystique, like any good ol’ American icon, has withstood the test of time with little opposition.
 And many spend their formative years dreaming of a Tiffany engagement ring on their perfectly-polished finger.
 But the term “Tiffany setting” is now used throughout the jewelry industry to describe just about any multi-pronged solitaire-style diamond ring.
 So what exactly are we all hankering for?
 And is a Tiffany engagement ring worth the hype?

 The One (but Not the Only)

 Among the oldest and most celebrated of American jewelers, Tiffany & Co. is a name we all associate with classic, feminine, timeless jewelry.
 And when it comes to engagement rings—even more so.
 Hello, Patrick Dempsey serving up THAT dream proposal, amirite?
 But what exactly is it about this historic style that we just can’t get out of our brains?

 Designed to lift a single brilliant diamond off the finger and into the light, the Tiffany solitaire setting was a revelation back in 1886.
 Before this, diamond ring settings were mostly solid bezels, sitting low on the finger, wrapping the diamond in a thin band of metal.
 But Charles Lewis Tiffany didn’t want anything to get in the way of that sparkle, and thus the more open, elevated 6-prong setting was born.